Jones Index Theorem revisited: Introduction

 \section{Introduction}

 The Jones Index Theorem is an analog of the Galois theory for the von Neumann algebras [Jones 1991] \cite{J1}.
 Recall that the factor is a von Neumann algebra $\mathscr{M}$ with the trivial center.
 A subfactor $\mathscr{N}$ of the factor $\mathscr{M}$ is a subalgebra, such that $\mathscr{N}$ is a factor.
-The {\it index} $[\mathscr{M}:\mathscr{N}]$ of a subfactor $\mathscr{N}$ of a type II factor $\mathscr{M}$ is a positive real number $\dim_{\mathscr{N}}(L^2(\mathscr{M}))$, where $L^2(\mathscr{M})$ is a representation of $\mathscr{N}$ obtained from from the canonical trace on $\mathscr{M}$ using the GNS construction.
+The index $[\mathscr{M}:\mathscr{N}]$ of a subfactor $\mathscr{N}$ of a type II factor $\mathscr{M}$ is a positive real number $\dim_{\mathscr{N}}(L^2(\mathscr{M}))$, where $L^2(\mathscr{M})$ is a representation of $\mathscr{N}$ obtained from the canonical trace on $\mathscr{M}$ using the Gelfand-Naimark-Segal (GNS) construction.
 We refer the reader to [Jones 1991] \cite[Section 2.5]{J1} for the missing definitions and details.
-The {\it Jones Index Theorem} says that
+The Jones Index Theorem says that such subfactors exist only if: